b-hemanth/my_page/README.md

-# blog_1_modi_sentiment
+# Blog Post 1: Modi: What is the Twitter Sentiment?
 Chronological sentiment analysis of Indian Twitter on Modi.
+Written in R.